sickjuggalo666/SickMoneyWash/readme.md

 Thanks for using my Script I really hope you and your players will love it!

-I have seen people selling something as simple as this and I just want everyone to have something more advanced than base ESX Money Wash!
+I have seen people selling something as simple as this and I just want everyone to have something more advanced than base ESX/QBCore Money Wash!

 **Dependencies**

 ```
 Target : Ox_Target
 Libs : Ox_lib -- Notifications
-Framework : ESX -- for ONE line and thats until I find a better way
+Framework : QBCore/ESX -- for ONE line and thats until I find a better way
 Inventory : Ox_Inventory -- checking for items and helps make the script more "standalone" with handling money!
 ```